Pro Kabaddi 2019: Here are the scenarios facing each team in the exciting race for playoffs

 Remaining matches: Bengaluru Bulls (4), Tamil Thalaivas (12)

 The Fortunegiants need a mini-miracle to reach the next stage.
-A win for U Mumba and single points for UP Yoddha and Bengaluru Bulls would see them eliminated from the tournament even if they win their remaining matches.
-They would also want the Pink Panthers to lose one of their matches in order to stay alive.
+A point for U Mumba would see them eliminated from the tournament even if they win their remaining matches.
+They would also want the Pink Panthers to lose both and one of it by more than 8 points in order to stay alive.
 Drop more points and the Fortunegiants will be eliminated.

-The Anup Kumar-coached side are all but out of contention for the playoffs.
+The Anup Kumar-coached side are out of contention for the playoffs.
 They need to win all their games and hope U Mumba lose all games and two of those by more than 7 points.

-They would also need Jaipur Pink Panthers to not win any games and Gujarat Fortunegiants to lose at least one game.
+They though need to win their remaining matches to ensure they don’t fall below their current position

 10. Patna Pirates (P:19, Pts: 40, SD: -1)